sravans578/Stray-Spirit/README_Marlee_B00710138.txt

 Email:fakeOrg@organization.com
 Password: password

+Note that this is an ORGANIZATION account and you'll have to use the organization login page to sign in!
 *****************************************************************************

 This project is a continuation of the work done by A. Shah, A. Gadhvi, A. Sridhar, and D. Varshney in the winter semester, so some of the files I worked with contain a significant amount of code not written by me.
 These files include the original author's name in the comments, as well as a note that the code was modified (not authored) by me.
 I have indicated large additions with comments in the code, as well as a more general overview of the changes I made below.